jareddr/PoECustomSoundtrack/README.md

 # Dev Environment.

-Use Node Version Manager (nvm) or N to drop bay to node version 10.24.1.
+Use Node Version Manager (nvm) or N to drop down to node version `10.24.1`.

 `npm install` will download all the requirements
 `npm run` should launch the app.